Anticipatory Evaluation of Language Models: Introduction

+While ambitious, we hypothesize that such \emph{ex ante} performance estimates could play a valuable role in early-stage experiment planning.
+Textual benchmark descriptions often encode regularities about task structure, data provenance, evaluation protocols, and known sources of difficulty.
+If models can exploit these signals, even imperfect forecasts may help researchers make better decisions earlier in the planning phase.
+For example, a team designing a multiple-choice QA benchmark might wish to quantify how the number of answer options affects difficulty (see Figure \ref{fig:intro}).
+Before committing resources to large-scale annotation, they could pose a concrete what-if question derived directly from a draft problem specification: how would increasing the number of choices (e.g., $5 \rightarrow 10 \rightarrow 20$) affect performance for a target class of models?
+Linking design decisions to expected difficulty could inform pilot experiment design, baseline selection, and provide an early estimate as to whether the benchmark is likely to be discriminative at all.

-We formulate text-only performance forecasting as regression: given a natural-language specification of the dataset and evaluation setup, including task, data provenance, prompting/decoding choices, and metric/protocol, we predict a target metric normalized to a $0$--$100$ scale.
-As in \Cref{fig:intro}, the input is a description of the proposed task and configuration; the output is a predicted metric value (e.g., $32$).
-Unlike feature-engineered baselines, we operate directly on free-form, literature-style text and optionally use retrieval to consult related prior work, rather than interpolation from seed results.
+We formalize this setting as \emph{text-only performance forecasting}.
+Unlike prior work on model performance prediction, we assume \emph{zero observed experimental results}: given only a natural-language specification of the dataset and evaluation setup including the task, data provenance, prompting and decoding choices, and the evaluation protocol, we predict a target metric normalized to a $0$–$100$ scale.

-To study this setting systematically, we curate \datasetname, a corpus of arXiv-mined experimental records~\citep{park2025can} that, for each record, pairs the dataset-source paper (introducing the benchmark) with the result-reporting paper (reporting the score).
-From these sources, we synthesize redacted descriptions that preserve task and setup details while masking dataset names and numeric results.
-At retrieval time, we exclude each record’s own source papers to limit leakage.
-To further probe residual leakage risks~\citep{tian2024scicode}, we also evaluate a streaming regime that ingests arXiv releases and makes predictions before they are indexed by search engines.

-We then evaluate zero-shot LLM regressors, optionally augmented with literature search.
-Given a redacted description, the model may iteratively issue evidence-seeking queries (ReAct-style~\citep{yao2023react}) and outputs a point estimate alongside a self-reported confidence~\citep{yoon2025reasoning}.
-We assess calibration by sweeping a confidence threshold and reporting the coverage–MAE trade-off, and we analyze search tool-use behavior.

-On \datasetname, a proprietary reasoning model with literature retrieval attains MAE $14.0$ across seven metric groups and $8.7$ on the Accuracy subset at high-confidence thresholds, with reasonably calibrated uncertainty—indicating the task is hard but tractable.
-The proprietary reasoning model employs diverse, iterative querying, whereas current open-source models underperform and exhibit shallower tool use.
-In streaming prediction, GPT-5~\citep{openai2025gpt5} with built-in web search delivers competitive, though imperfect, performance on newly released datasets.

-Altogether, our study shows that LLM-based regression models, which predict model performance from text descriptions, can help inform benchmark design, prioritize configurations, determine dataset sizes, and guide pilot experiment planning—while reducing the compute and time required for exploratory analysis.
-We release \datasetname, a redacted-description benchmark grounded in scientific literature, along with the accompanying prompts, protocols, and experimental code.
-We hope these resources and our evaluation methodology will support future advances in predictive model development and evaluation.